-Successful ESG applicants must become a member of the HHA within one month of contract execution, and meet the HHA attendance requirements - 60% attendance at the general HHA meetings and 70% attendance at subcommittee meetings as defined in the HHA Bylaws, Article 3, Section 2 found at www.hhapbc.org.
-ATTACHMENT 7 certifies current ESG-funded agency attendance by the Continuum of Care (COC) for the period October 1, 2019 to September 30, 2020.
+Organizations will be awarded bonus points if they meet the HHA 70% attendance requirement for more than one sub-committee meeting as defined in the HHA Bylaws, Article 3, Section 2 found at www.hhapbc.org.
+Exhibit 3 shows attendance by agency and percentage for the period October 1, 2018 to September 30, 2019.